Article updated 8/19/23

-It’s almost time to trade in your COVID-safe mask for one that’s, well, a little more fun.
+Halloween is right around the corner, so it's time to get planning your spooky Halloween soirée.
 From the costumes to the candy, Halloween is a low-stress holiday event that allows team members to interact in a laid-back setting as well as showcase their creativity.
-So for those planning on hosting a spooky shindig—in person, hybrid, or virtual—for employees, clients, or customers this year, we’ve rounded up a cauldron-sized list of Halloween party ideas to help you get into the spirit of the season.
+So for those planning on hosting a spooky shindig—in person, hybrid, or virtual—for employees, clients, or customers this year, we’ve rounded up a cauldron-sized list of corporate Halloween party ideas to help you get into the spirit of the season.

 First, a quick history lesson: Halloween celebrations originated with the ancient Celtic festival of Samhain, when people would light bonfires and wear costumes to ward off ghosts.
 Later (after the Roman Empire conquered Celtic territories), Pope Gregory III designated November 1 as a day to honor all saints.
 The holiday was called All-Hallows or All-Hallowmas and featured some of the same traditions as Samhain.
 The night before All Saints’ Day became known as All-Hallows Eve, eventually turning into Halloween.

 Today, Americans spend an estimated $6 billion annually on Halloween, making it the country’s second largest commercial holiday after Christmas.
 Of course, modern-day Halloween parties have nixed the more gruesome bits of the old-school celebrations (like animal sacrifices) for cute stuff like trick-or-treating, jack-o-lanterns, and candy.